ThePenguinsGit/ihatemy.live/content/docs/getting-started/useful-commands.md

 ::card
 ## `/observable run 30`
 Even more curious about what's tanking the servers performance?
-Type `/observable run 30` and you can check what's eating the most resources!
+Type `/observable run 30` to run the profiler for 30 seconds, and you can check what's eating the most resources!
 Also note [Performance](/docs/getting-started/performance) for more information!
 ::